-As part of our Environmental Water Knowledge and Research waterbird project we are satellite tracking Glossy Ibis to see where they roost, breed, feed and travel.
+As part of our Environmental Water Knowledge and Research waterbird project we are satellite tracking Straw-necked ibis to see where they roost, breed, feed and travel.

 Despite being better equipped with a metal detector, ropes, rake, shovel etc. we were having real trouble finding the transmitter.
 After hours of searching, including inspecting trees and hollows above, and around the two main GPS points from which most transmissions had been received, there was still no satellite tracker.